synesthesia-it/Murray/README.md

 - Install bones templates from any number of different repositories: share your file templates with your team.

+- Automatically add slices of code to already existing files when adding new bones.

 - Easily manage and check your bones environment: see what's available directly from CLI

 - Design your **bones** with **[Stencil](https://github.com/stencilproject/Stencil)**